EI-CoreBioinformatics/mikado/README.md

     - [Portcullis] is optional, but highly recommended to retrieve high-quality junctions from the data
 - If you have long-read RNA-Seq data:
     - At least one long-read RNA-Seq aligner, current choice between [STAR] and [GMAP]

+## Development guide

+We provide source trail files ([https://www.sourcetrail.com/](https://www.sourcetrail.com/)) to aid in development.
+As required by the SourceTrail application, these files are present in the master directory, as "Mikado.srctrl*".

 ## Citing Mikado